Hauser base

 Hauser bases, also called magnesium amide bases, are magnesium compounds used in organic chemistry as bases for metalation reactions.
 These compounds were first described by Charles R. Hauser in 1947.
 Compared with organolithium reagents, the magnesium compounds have more covalent, and therefore less reactive, metal-ligand bonds.
 Consequently, they display a higher degree of functional group tolerance and a much greater chemoselectivity.
 Generally, Hauser bases are used at room temperature while reactions with organolithium reagents are performed at low temperatures, commonly at −78 °C.

-Structure

-Solid state structure

-Like all Grignard dimers, Hauser bases derived from 2,2,6,6-tetramethylpiperidine (TMP) and HMDS are bridged by halides in the solid state.
-In contrast to Grignard reagents, dimeric amido bridged Hauser bases exist, too.
-All have one in common: they are bridged by less bulky amido ligands such as Et2N−, Ph3P=N− and iPr2N−.
-The displacement to halide bridges may be a result of the bulky groups on the amide ligand.